Sustainable fish in black cod lemon grass sauce.

-Cooking with sustainable fish results in delicious meals that nourish mind and body, while helping maintain oceanic ecological balance and viability.
-Let me share my sustainable fish cooking tips and recipe ideas.
+Cooking with sustainable fish results in delicious meals that nourish your mind and body while helping maintain the oceanic ecosystem.

 Cooked Black Cod

-• Pictured here is a four-ounce piece of sustainable black cod, lightly seasoned with salt and seared skin-side down in a high-quality sauté pan with a bit of butter and olive oil on medium-high heat.
-I added a lid to the pan once the skins were medium golden brown and turned the heat down to medium to steam-braise the cod – sometimes turning it to low heat – and occasionally basted the cod with its own juices and the hot olive oil/butter.
-This took about 10 to 12 minutes until the flesh was firm and opaque and just beginning to flake.
-As it is quite a thick-sided fish and the flesh has a fairly high oil content, it takes a bit longer to cook and is not pleasant medium-rare like salmon – it is best cooked through to perfectly done.
-(Not overcooked!)
+• Pictured above is a four-ounce piece of sustainable black cod, lightly seasoned with salt and seared skin-side down in a high-quality sauté pan with a bit of butter and olive oil on medium-high heat.
+Add a lid to the pan once the skins are golden brown, then turn the heat down to medium or low to steam-braise the cod.
+Baste the cod with its juices and the hot olive oil/butter for 10–12 minutes until the flesh is firm, opaque and just beginning to flake.
+As a thick-sided fish, the flesh has a high oil content, so it takes a bit longer to cook and is not pleasant medium-rare like salmon—it’s best cooked through to perfectly done (not overcooked).

 Black Cod Sauce

-• I chopped four fresh lemon grass stalks in large pieces and crushed them with a mallet to release their essence, and then I made a stock out of them by boiling the pieces with water for 20ish minutes.
-I strained the stock and discarded the crushed lemon grass.
+• Chop four fresh lemon grass stalks into large pieces and crush them with a mallet to release their essence, and then make a stock by boiling them with water for about 20 minutes.
+Strain the stock and discard the crushed lemon grass.
 Low-calorie amazing essence!

-• Because I purchased a whole side of black cod, I portioned the fillets myself and removed the bones and cleaned them up a bit.
-I then took all the fish scraps, including skins (so did not need to add oil), and sautéed them briefly on medium heat until light golden brown.
-Then I combined them with water and half of a roughly chopped onion, to boil and make a rustic stock.
-I strained the stock then discarded the scraps.
+• If you purchased a whole side of black cod, portion the fillets and remove the bones.
+Take the fish scraps, including skins, and sauté them briefly on medium heat until golden brown.
+Combine them with water and half of a roughly chopped onion to boil and make a rustic stock.
+Strain the stock and discard the scraps.

-• I sautéed until tender with a tiny bit of butter some enoki mushrooms and set them aside.
+• Sauté until tender with a bit of butter and enoki mushrooms, then set aside.

-• I made a roux in a medium saucepan of two teaspoons of truffle oil and I added two teaspoons of all-purpose flour on very low heat.
+• Make a roux in a medium saucepan with two teaspoons of truffle oil and two teaspoons of all-purpose flour on very low heat.

-• I whisked the strained fish stock into the roux on medium-low heat.
-I continued whisking while waiting for the flour to thicken the stock.
-I added the lemon grass essence and the enoki mushrooms, tasted it, added salt and tasted it again.
-If you find your sauce is too thick – add a bit more water and if too thin, whisk some cornstarch into the sauce following package directions.
+• Whisk the strained fish stock into the roux on medium-low heat.
+Continue whisking while waiting for the flour to thicken the stock.
+Add the lemon grass essence and enoki mushrooms, plus salt and pepper to taste.
+If your sauce is too thick, add a bit more water, and if too thin, whisk some cornstarch into the sauce (following package directions).

-• I poured the sauce in the corner of the plate and placed a piece of cooked black cod on top.
+• Pour the sauce onto the corner of the plate and place a piece of cooked black cod on top.

 Vegetable Puree Decorations

-• I halved and then roasted in the oven (being careful not to burn them) some fresh tomatoes until golden brown and caramelized on the edges and softened.
-I pureed them with their skins and seeds and then added some kalamata olives – a little bit at a time – until I had a mildly balanced in flavour, thick and rustic, tomato-olive puree.
-I spooned out a few tablespoons of this tomato puree into another corner of the plate.
+• Halve and roast some fresh tomatoes in the oven until golden brown, caramelized on the edges and soft (careful not to burn them).
+Puree with their skins and seeds, then add some kalamata olives—a little at a time—until you have a thick and rustic tomato-olive puree.
+Spoon a few tablespoons of the tomato puree onto another corner of the plate.

-I made some mini grain cakes (and taught how in my A Celebration of Spring Menu class)* that were one-third the size of my normal grain cakes and placed them in a corner of the plate.
+Top your sustainable fish with the vegetable sauté ingredients from my recipe e-booklet (sprinkle wherever looks good).
+I made some mini grain cakes that were one-third the size of my normal grain cakes and placed them in a corner of the plate.
+You can also add some raw asparagus purple-tip leaves for decoration.

 Update: We’re so proud of the work we’ve done in our hands-on teaching and dinner party classes.
-Working with you, our clients has played such an important part in the new direction of Tree House Kitchen as a food literacy company, specializing in problem-solving skills and resources for busy families, and community members – like you!
-We hope you enjoy reading about our past classes, and also where we’re headed moving forward.
+Working with our clients has played such an important part in the new direction of Tree House Kitchen as a food literacy company.
+We hope you enjoy reading about our past classes and where we’re headed moving forward.

 0 replies